jzeyl/Portfolio/README.md

   * 3D visualizations in R 'rgl' package

  ### [Inventory App (Python, SQL)](https://github.com/jzeyl/Inventory-app)
  An app to update an inventory spreadsheet based on a separate sales/estimate spreadsheet.
-This was done as a pure python program and with equivalent SQL commands.
+This was done as a pure python program (using pandas, tkinter, datetime, and seaborn libraries) and with equivalent SQL commands.

 ## Packages for scientific computing
 ### [AcousticCalcs](https://github.com/jzeyl/AcousticCalcs)